-Integrative Pain Management
+Integrative Pain Management and Nutrition

 Integrative approaches to chronic pain management are essential to addressing the opioid crisis in North America.
 Researchers from CCNM are involved in a multitude of projects synthesizing or assessing various therapies used by naturopathic doctors and conventional providers for addressing pain.

-Winners of CCNM's 2019 Student Innovation Fund research grant are assessing the impact of naturopathic care on patients with fibromyalgia.
+Winners of CCNM's 2022 Student Innovation Fund research grant are assessing the role of nutrition education in overall health and the efficacy of integrative health programs designed for street-involved youth.